wp-plugins/post-pay-counter/readme.txt

 * Pay per post, word, visit, image and comment.
 They are not mutually exclusive.
 * Pay with an incremental system (eg. each word is €0.01 => 100 words = €1) or with a zonal one (eg. from 200 to 300 words/visits it’s €2.00, up to 10 zones).
-* Old stats avaiability.
+* Old stats availability.
 View posts countings since the first written post, disregarding the plugin install date.
 A fancy date picker lets you shift between days and select the desired range.
 * Personalize user's settings, so that special settings only apply to a particular user.
 Different settings can be made viewable in the stats or hidden depending on your needs.
 * Customizable permissions to prevent your users to see stats and use functions they are not supposed to.
 * And... works with custom post types, narrow your payments only to chosen user groups, and more.

-**Also, we have a [PRO version](http://www.thecrowned.org/post-pay-counter-pro) with many more features!** (among which integration with Analytics, PayPal, Facebook, and more)
+**Also, we have a [PRO version](http://www.thecrowned.org/post-pay-counter-pro) with many more features!** (among which integration with Analytics, PayPal, and more)

 [youtube https://www.youtube.com/watch?v=mSFjvR-2zCI]